bahrus/trans-render/README.md

 </div>
 ```

 "target" is the HTML element we are populating.
 The transform matches can return a string, which will be used to set the textContent of the target.
-Or the transform can do its own manipulations on the target element, and then return an object specifying where to go next.
+Or the transform can do its own manipulations on the target element, and then return a "NextStep" object specifying where to go next, or it can return a new Transform, which will get applied the first child by default.

-Note the unusual casing, in the JavaScript arena:  property Transform uses a capital T.  As we will see, this pattern is to allow the interpreter to distinguish between css matches and a "NextStep" JS object.
+Note the unusual property name casing, in the JavaScript arena for the NextStep object:  Transform, Select, SkipSibs, etc.  As we will see, this pattern is to allow the interpreter to distinguish between css matches for a nested Transform, vs a "NextStep" JS object.

 # Use Case 1:  Applying the DRY principle to (post) punk rock lyrics